brandontrabucco/off-policy/README.md

 ### Experiment Checkpoints

-Going with the previous example, checkpoints and diagnostic information will be saved in a new `ant` folder given by the `--logdir` command line argument.
-This folder will contain a file with a name like `events.out.tfevents.*`, and several checkpoints with a name like `ckpt-*.*`.
+Checkpoints and diagnostic information will be saved in a new `ant` folder given by the `--logdir` command line argument.
+This folder will contain a file with a name like `events.out.tfevents`, and several checkpoints with a name like `ckpt-`.

 ### Visualization